Raffia: Reconnecting craft, community and nature

 Iraca Palm

-New for our 2025 high summer edit, these Iraca palm baskets are crafted by skilled artisans in provincial towns of Columbia.
+For our 2025 high summer edit, Iraca palm baskets were crafted by skilled artisans in provincial towns of Columbia.
 The fibres are harvested by farmers before being coloured, dried and braided by local craftswomen – a circular process that enables women to gain financial independence and emancipation, allowing their children to attend school and break the cycle.

-For Summer 2024, Stella McCartney joined forces with the Ethical Fashion Initiative.
-Working with a community group of 50 female artisans from the Karnba Tribe of Kitui, Kenya, called Shalom Pride, we use locally purchased banana fibres from small-scale farmers to handcraft the bags pictured above.
-This project offers local women a new source of income and supports up to 250 beneficiaries across their community and families.
+Stella McCartney joined forces with the Ethical Fashion Initiative in Summer 2024.
+Working with a community group of 50 female artisans from the Karnba Tribe of Kitui, Kenya, called Shalom Pride, locally purchased banana fibres from small-scale farmers were handcrafted into luxury bags.
+A project offering local women a new source of income and supporting up to 250 beneficiaries across their community and families.